 Phishing has been around for a long time but continues to grow increasingly sophisticated and persuasive.
 Phishers may perfectly mimic logos, use email addresses that sound legitimate, and include familiar-sounding language.

 Unfortunately, it is impossible to stop these attacks.
-They are not the same as hacking, in which a person’s real email address is compromised; in phishing attempts, emails are sent through fake email addresses that look real and use complicated systems that hide the originating email address.
+They are not the same as hacking, in which a person’s real email address is compromised; in phishing attempts, emails are sent through fake email addresses or phone numbers that look real and use complicated systems that hide the originating source.
 But by being vigilant, you can protect yourself from becoming a victim.

 Let’s talk about ways to spot phishing emails: